 There is no better place to start the decluttering process than with the stuff you are carrying in your pockets, purse, wallet or briefcase.
 The worse part about this carry-along clutter is that you do not merely own it, you are burdened with the excess weight day in and day out.
-With the heightened security everywhere it is time to clean out those oversized, overweight bags before you head to work or next trip.
+With heightened security everywhere and walk-through metal detectors it is time to clean out your pockets and those oversized, overweight bags before you head to work or next trip.
 Just thinking about airport personnel pawing through your bags might be enough to get you to declutter.

 - Dump everything out onto the table — EVERYTHING!